SIG SG 550: SG 551

-The SG 551 carbine has a short pattern 363 mm barrel, gas tube and piston compared to the SG 550.
+The SG 551 carbine introduced in 1990, has a short pattern 363 mm barrel, gas tube and piston compared to the SG 550.
 The SG 551 series rifles have a 466 mm long sight radius.
 The handguards were also changed and the bipod removed.
 The SG 551 cannot be used with a bayonet or fire rifle grenades.
 The SG 551 comes in several specialized variants designed for use with security and special forces.
 Among those variants are: